canwe099/sharess/readme.md

-# free ss in the internet
+# Free ss&ssr accounts from the internet

 collecting free ss accounts from internet